-- In the Setting menu of the specified measurement item, click or tap Remove to remove the current measurement item. - Click or tap any measurement item shown in the result list.
+- In the Setting menu of the specified measurement item, click or tap Remove to remove the current measurement item. - Click or tap the specified measurement item result list.
 Then the sub-menu is displayed.
-Click or tap Remove to remove the currently selected measurement item. - To remove the result list displayed at the right section of the screen, drag the result list of the specified measurement item to the right.
-To remove the result list displayed at the bottom of the screen, drag it downward to remove it.
+Click or tap Remove to remove the current measurement item. - Click or tap to drag the specified measurement item result list to the right to remove it quickly.